Battle for Midway (video game)

-The Battle for Midway is a turn-based strategy video game developed and published by Personal Software Services.
+Battle for Midway (also called The Battle of Midway) is a turn-based strategy video game developed and published by Personal Software Services.
 It was first released in the United Kingdom and France for the MSX in 1984, and was re-released for the Amstrad CPC, Commodore 64 and ZX Spectrum in 1985.
-It is the second instalment of the Strategic Wargames series.
+It is the first instalment of the Wargamers series.
 The game is set during the Battle of Midway in the Pacific Ocean theatre of World War II and revolves around the United States Navy attacking a large Imperial Japanese fleet stationed at Midway Atoll, in retaliation for the attack on Pearl Harbor.

 In the game, the player assumes control of American forces and must eliminate all Japanese forces around the atoll by air or naval combat.
-The Battle for Midway received largely negative reviews upon release.
+Battle for Midway received largely negative reviews upon release.
 It was criticised for its incompatibility with black and white television sets, as the game was only accessible in a limited range of colours.
 The easy difficulty of the gameplay was also criticised.

 Gameplay

 The game is a turn-based strategy and focuses on naval battles during the Battle of Midway, which is initiated in response to the Japanese attack on Pearl Harbor.
-The player commands three American task forces; two United States Navy forces and one United States Air Force unit, which are stationed on Midway Atoll.
+The player commands three American task forces; two United States Navy forces and one United States Army Air Force unit, which are stationed on Midway Atoll.
 The objective of the game is to defeat three attacking Imperial Japanese naval forces.
 Each American task force has an aircraft carrier, whereas the Japanese have four.
 The player begins the game with two American search aircraft used to locate and track the attacking Japanese forces.

 When the main attacking Japanese force has been located, the player must send all available air units to engage them in combat.
 Air combat takes place over real time, and may take up to a minute of travel time once launched from an aircraft carrier.
 Aircraft will run out of fuel over time and will crash if not refuelled at a carrier.
 The game contains elements of arcade gameplay, which will automatically enable once the player comes into contact with the enemy.
 The arcade sequences involves the player utilising an anti-air machine gun in order to shoot down Japanese aircraft.
 The game ends once all four Japanese aircraft carriers have been destroyed.